 Organizations

 The Organizations research group is led by Estelle PELLEGRIN-BOUCHER and Julien GRANATA.
-In the Organizations research group, we focus on organizations in all their diversity (private, public, and alternative), examining both intra-organizational dynamics (particularly regarding issues related to work, skills, and innovation) and inter-organizational dynamics (ranging from deeply rooted local ecosystems to global value chains).
-Beyond organizations composed of individuals, we are also interested in meta-organizations whose normative outputs can shape behaviors across broader institutional fields.
+In the Organizations research group, we focus on organizations in all their diversity (private, public, and alternative), examining both intra-organizational dynamics (particularly issues related to work, skills, and innovation) and inter-organizational dynamics (ranging from deeply rooted local ecosystems to global value chains).
+Beyond organizations composed of individuals, we are also interested in meta-organizations whose normative outputs can shape behavior across broader institutional fields.

 The social and societal implications of management practices are of particular interest to the group, which focuses on the purposes of organizations and their integration into institutional and political contexts that are currently undergoing significant change.
-This reflects a desire to generate knowledge that is useful to management actors—understood in the broadest sense to include a variety of stakeholders—sometimes by supporting existing systems, and sometimes by challenging them in favor of more innovative and unexpected management approaches.
+This reflects the desire to generate knowledge that is useful to management actors—understood in the broadest sense to include a variety of stakeholders—sometimes by supporting existing systems, and sometimes by challenging them in favor of more innovative and unexpected management approaches.

-The research group focuses on organizational dynamics from the perspective of the interplay, balances, and imbalances between change and stability, sustainability and innovation, social order and emancipation, across a variety of entrepreneurial contexts linked to major contemporary societal challenges, such as new social and environmental standards, global value chains, alternative organizations, corporate social responsibility policies, and the management of labor and the environment.
-The Organizations group is affiliated with Labex Axis 2 Program 1: Standards, Innovation, and Responsible Management
+The research group focuses on organizational dynamics from the perspective of the interrelationships, balances, and imbalances between change and stability, sustainability and innovation, social order and emancipation, across a variety of entrepreneurial contexts linked to major contemporary societal challenges, such as new social and environmental standards, global value chains, alternative organizations, corporate social responsibility policies, and the management of labor and the environment.
+The Organizations group is affiliated with Labex Axis 2, Program 1: Standards, Innovation, and Responsible Management

 Research Topics